 I’m a pretty strict vegetarian and I really watch my diet and exercise.
-But cruise week was no holds barred!
+But vacation week was no holds barred!
 I left my workout gear at home, indulged in breakfast, multi-course lunches and dinners, dessert, wine, and cocktails with a reckless abandon I haven’t experienced in years.

 Enter recovery week.